romelllo/romelllo/README.md

 ### Current Role
-- **Senior Bioinformatician** at CRUK National Biomarker Centre Working on early detection of NSCLC using cfDNA-based biomarkers.
+- **Senior Bioinformatician** at CRUK National Biomarker Centre working on early detection of NSCLC using cfDNA-based biomarkers.

 ---